Nottingham Forest F.C.: Frank Clark (1993–1996)

-Frank Clark from Forest's 1979 European Cup winning team returned to the club in May 1993 succeeding Brian Clough as manager.
+Frank Clark from Forest's 1979 European Cup winning team returned to the club in May 1993, succeeding Brian Clough as manager.
 Clark's previous greatest management success was promotion from the Fourth Division with Leyton Orient in 1989.
 Clark convinced Stuart Pearce to remain at the club and also signed Stan Collymore, Lars Bohinen and Colin Cooper.
-Clark brought immediate return to the Premier League when the club finished Division One runners-up at the end of the 1993–94 season.
+Clark brought an immediate return to the Premier League when the club finished Division One runners-up at the end of the 1993–94 season.

 Forest finished third in 1994–95 and qualified for the UEFA Cup – their first entry to European competition in the post-Heysel era.
 Collymore then transferred in the 1995–96 close season to Liverpool for a national record fee of £8.5million.
 Forest reached the 1995–96 UEFA Cup quarter-finals, the furthest an English team reached in UEFA competition that season.
 They finished ninth in the league.

 The 1996–97 season quickly became a relegation battle.
 Clark left the club in December.